evansaboo/hyperspeed/README.md

 # hyperspeed
-The project has been scraped
+The project is not for you to investigate